nasa/cumulus-docs/docs/deployment.md

 Configuration for the Amazon EC2 Container Service (ECS) instance.
 Update `availabilityZone` with information from [VPC Dashboard](https://console.aws.amazon.com/vpc/home?region=us-east-1#) note `instanceType` and `desiredInstances` have been selected for a sample install.
 You will have to specify appropriate values to deploy and use ECS machines.
 See [EC2 Instance Types](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html) for more information.

+Also note, if you dont specify the `amiid`, it will try to use a default, which may or may not exist.

 ###### buckets